miosisoniii/IaC_for_bfx/README.md

 CMD ["python", "my_bfx_script.py"]
 ```

-3. Write library requirements to install in the Docker image
+3. Write library requirements to install in the Docker image in a file called `requirements.txt`
 ```
 numpy==1.21.0
 pandas==1.3.3